-The first official pelican to touch down between the CPR Bridge and the Saskatoon Weir did so Sunday, April 2, at 6:25 pm, as witnessed by Meewasin's official spotters from the Saskatoon Nature Society.
+The first pelican to touch down between the CPR Bridge and the weir did so, Wednesday, April 18 at 1:54 p.m. as observed by the official spotters from the Saskatoon Nature Society.

-Thank you to all who participated, the Saskatoon media and all of the businesses that have supported the contest with prizes including: Realty Executives Saskatoon, Don's Photo Shop, the Pelican Market, the White Pelican Bed and Breakfast, Pelican Media, Houghton-Boston, Homestead Ice Cream, Wild Birds Unlimited Saskatoon, the Wildlife Rehabilitation Society of Saskatchewan, the Saskatoon Nature Society and Saskatoon public and catholic schools.
+Thank you to all who participated, the Saskatoon media and all of the businesses that have supported the contest with prizes including: Don’s Photo Shop, White Pelican Bed and Breakfast, Pelican Media, Houghton-Boston, Saskatoon Co-op, Wild Birds Unlimited Saskatoon, Wildlife Rehabilitation Society of Saskatchewan, Saskatoon Nature Society and Saskatoon public and catholic schools.

 Congratulations to the 2018 Pelican Watch winners and keep your eyes to the skies for next years contest: